austins/sveltekit-customauth/README.md

 - Require matching user-agent for tokens.
 - Access token and refresh token generated using cryptographically secure tokens.
 - Refresh token logic to extend the access token when it's expired.
 - Ability to pass session to layouts/pages and tRPC router context and use it there.
+Can show content or redirect accordingly when user is logged in or logged out.

 See .env.example for required environment variables that need to be set.